- Online Training

 I believe each of these can ruin a good push-up and they usually come in bunches.
 For example, if you have flat and passive hands during a push-up, you’re likely not in a correct position with your shoulders and elbows.
 And if you’re not in a good position with your shoulders or elbows, there’s a good chance you can’t get many good reps in so you drop your knees to the floor as a regression.
 Now you’re not doing push-ups at all.

 The bottom line is that the push-up is too important to use as a space filler, punishment or a throwaway exercise.
 It’s not an “automatic” exercise that just anyone can pick up and master.
-The progression below is something that I’ve had success with when it comes to getting people’s push-ups tuned up!
+The push-up progression below is something that I’ve had success with when it comes to getting people’s push-ups tuned up!

 Step 1 is the most basic move that translates well to the push-up and many other aspects of exercise – a Hand Plank.
 It sounds a little dumbed down, but it seriously has to be ground zero for people who are at a true beginner level because you can teach them everything they need to know in a static environment.